Luis Cruz Azaceta: Later life and work

 Azaceta's work has been featured in more than 100 solo exhibitions in the U.S., Europe, and Latin America.
 His work was displayed at the Whitney Museum of American Art, New York, in the exhibition entitled, "I, YOU, WE", curated by David Kiehl, and at the Smithsonian American Art Museum, Washington, D.C., in the exhibition entitled, "OUR AMERICA: THE LATINO PRESENCE IN AMERICAN ART," curated by E. Carmen Ramos.

 In his 2013 solo exhibition Dictators, Terrorism, War and Exiles at Aljira, Center for Contemporary Art, curator, Alejandro Anreus writes that Luis Cruz Azaceta is committed "to bearing witness to the political crisis of humanity.
 His work reflects how he identifies with isolation and oppression and speaks to both the horror and determination that is a part of the journey towards survival and freedom."

+Awards and recognition

 He has received awards and grants such as the National Endowment for the Arts, The Guggenheim Memorial Foundation Grant, The Joan Mitchell Foundation Grant, the Pollock/Krasner Grant, the Penny McCall Foundation Award, the New York Foundation for the Arts, the Mid-Atlantic Grant for Special Projects, and the Cintas Foundation.

+Collections

 His work is housed in numerous museum collections, some of which include: The Museum of Modern Art, New York; The Metropolitan Museum of Art, New York; The Whitney Museum of American Art, New York; the Smithsonian American Art Museum, Washington, D.C.; the Museum of Fine Arts, Boston; the Delaware Art Museum in Delaware, Virginia; the Museo De Arte Moderno in Santo Domingo, Dominican Republic; the Museo De Bellas Artes in Caracas, Venezuela; the Artium Museum in Victoria-Gasteoz, Spain; the Kendall Art Center in Miami, Florida; and the Museo De Arte Contemporaneo De Monterrey in Monterrey, Mexico.
+Azateca's work is also featured in the collection of the Pérez Art Museum Miami, Florida.